 The Plan was developed by the Western Sydney Planning Partnership, a local government-led initiative that brings Blacktown, Blue Mountains, Camden, Campbelltown, Fairfield, Hawkesbury, Liverpool, Penrith and Wollondilly councils together with key State agencies.
-It builds on the Stage 1 Land Use and Infrastructure Implementation Plan (LUIIP) for the Aerotropolis, released in 2018.
+It builds on the draft Plan that was exhibited from December 2019 - March 2020.